LADransfield/Engineering-Notebook/docs/fluidMechanics.md

 ### Fluid continuum

-Fluid is treated as a continuum for calculation purposes, instead of modelling individual behaviour of molecules, and average conditions assumed
+Fluid is treated as a continuum for calculation purposes, instead of modelling individual behavior of molecules, and average conditions assumed

 This is accurate, except when the number of molecules is low and the spacing between them is great (i.e. gasses at very low pressures)